atomisthq/docs/docs/reference-docs/rug-conventions.md

 #### Rug Predicate Naming

-Rug predicates need to be in their own `.rug` file if they are to be reused by other Rugs or even external Rug Archives and are formatted according to the same [UpperCamelCase](http://wiki.c2.com/?UpperCamelCase) rules as editors, reviewers and executors.
+Rug predicates in Rug DSL need to be in their own `.rug` file if they are to be reused by other Rugs or even external Rug Archives and are formatted according to the same [UpperCamelCase](http://wiki.c2.com/?UpperCamelCase) rules as editors, reviewers and executors.

 In addition a Rug predicate should be named according to what it includes.
 For example, `IsMavenProject` would be a good name for a predicate that will ensure, if applied to an editor, that the corresponding editor could only be applied if the target met the conditions to be considered a Maven project.

 ### Rug Archives

-Rug Archives that contain any Rug DSL files are named in their `manifest.yml` file, which is located in the `.atomist` directory.
+Rug Archives that contain any Rug DSL files are named in their `manifest.yml` file or `package.json` file if using [TypeScript](https://www.typescriptlang.org/), which are located in the `.atomist` directory.

-Rug archives should be named according to the following rules:
+If using the Rug DSL `manifest.yml` then it should name Rug archives according to the following rules:

 * `group` : The organisation behind this Rug Archive.
 Most commonly the GitHub organisation that they reside in.